Legal aspects

 What counts as pseudonymized research data can vary between quantitative and qualitative research.
 In quantitative studies, pseudonymization typically means replacing names or personal identity numbers with codes and a code key, stored separately from the data.
 In qualitative studies, such as interviews, it might involve replacing names with pseudonyms or using more general descriptions for specific job titles or workplaces to reduce identifiability.

 Note that laws and regulations differ between countries, so it is important to consider the legal and institutional context when managing research data.
-Contact your institution’s research data support services or Data Protection Officer for advice on managing personal data in research.
+Contact your institution’s research data support services or Data Protection Officer for advice on how to handle personal data in research.

 Can I delete the original data to enable anonymization?

-In summary: If you have collected personal data for research, it is rarely possible to fully anonymize them in the short term, as the original data and any code keys usually need to be retained unless a formal disposal decision has been made.
+In summary: If you have collected personal data for research, it is rarely possible to fully anonymize them in the short term, as the original data and any code keys usually need to be retained unless a formal disposal decision has been made and the retention period has passed.

 What laws govern the processing of personal data for Swedish researchers?